-Catalog Course Description: Decision-making is a key aspect of leadership.
-This course helps the aspiring leader first to understand his or her own attributes and how they "fit" into an organizational team.
+Catalog Course Description: Decision-making is a crucial aspect of leadership.
+This course helps the aspiring leader first to understand his or her attributes and how they "fit" into an organizational team.
 That knowledge will be used to discern and discuss decision-making in situations of pressure and change.
 Students will learn the importance of vision casting, integrity, analysis, wisdom, and discernment.
-Students will take assessments and engage in discussion, case studies, team exercises, and reflective exercises to gain an understanding of the role of leadership in strategic decision-making.
-Students will learn the importance of adapting leadership and management styles to meet demands in dynamic organizations.
+Students will make assessments and engage in discussion, case studies, team exercises, and reflective exercises to gain an understanding of the role of leadership in strategic decision-making.
+Students will learn the importance of adapting their approach to leadership and management to meet demands in dynamic organizations.

-Course Overview: Welcome to MBA 743.
-We will spend the next ten weeks together learning about ourselves, the latest theories on leading as a strategic decision-maker, and mastering practical leadership and management tools that can be applied when introduced in the reading and lectures.
+Course Overview: Welcome to MBA 603.
+We will spend the next ten weeks together learning about ourselves, the latest theories on leading people, and practical tools that can be applied when they are introduced in the reading and lectures.
 Regardless of your interests, background, or experience, your presence in this MBA program identifies you as a leader.
 Our goal is for you to build on your personal experience, encouraging you to develop your knowledge, skills, and understanding of leading others to places they would likely not go if left to their own devices.
-This begins with you creating and demonstrating an understanding of human behavior, leadership, and organizational decision-making theories that culminate in accomplishing your organization's mission.
-Leading isn't necessary unless there is something to be done, a goal to be accomplished, or a task to be completed.
+This begins with you developing and demonstrating an understanding of leadership theories and human behavior that culminates in accomplishing your organization's mission.
+Leading isn't necessary unless there is something to be done, a goal, or a task to be completed.

-We will also encourage you to expand and demonstrate your understanding of who you are personally as a leader.
+We will also encourage you to expand and demonstrate your understanding of your personal identity as a leader.
 You will be encouraged to investigate who you were made to be, shaped by life's experiences and the wisdom of others.
 You will be encouraged to unpack and examine your own personal theories and assumptions about people, God's purposeful design, and what it will take for you to lead people well.
 This facet of the course requires that you use the reading, self-assessments, and substantive reflection on your perspective of how you came to think and act the way you do.

-Equipped with this knowledge and understanding, you will be encouraged to expand and demonstrate your ability to be a scholar-practitioner making strategic decisions.
-Using your knowledge of theory and theology, you will refine your skills at determining appropriate strategic actions consistent with sound moral character that culminate in accomplishing your organization's mission.
-Your success as a strategic decision-maker will be determined by your understanding of both the physical and the metaphysical.
+Finally, you will be encouraged to expand and demonstrate your ability to be a scholar-practitioner and to use knowledge of theory and theology to determine appropriate actions consistent with sound moral character.
+Your leadership success will be determined by your understanding of both the physical and the metaphysical.

 Our class week begins at 12:01 a.m.
 Monday morning of the respective week, e.g., Week 1.
-The class week ends at 11:59 p.m. on the following Sunday night, six days later.
-All of the assignments, case studies, discussion board posts, and discussion board responses are due as specified in the Course Outline in this syllabus.
-Extra credit assignments are due at 11:59 p.m. on Sunday of the week they are assigned.
-In the case of discussion board responses, these are due the week following the discussion post was assigned, i.e., you have a whole week after the discussion post is due to provide your comments.
+The class week ends at 11:59 p.m. on the following Sunday, six days later.
+Therefore, all assignments, case studies, discussion board posts, and discussion board responses will need to be posted before 11:59 p.m. on Sunday.
+In the case of discussion board responses, these are due the week following the discussion post was assigned, i.e., you have a whole week after the discussion post is due to respond.
+We will meet in person every other Tuesday beginning on 01 October.
+On the weeks that we do not meet in person, there will be online lectures to watch in addition to regular weekly assignments.